 12 Place baking paper on BBQ hot plate for a clean fresh cooking surface, spray with Canola Cooking Spray can, you can cook for gluten free friends or vegetarians by simply changing the paper.
 Prevents chicken satay sticks from sticking to the stainless steel Council BBQ's.
 You can even fry eggs on it.
 Put baking paper on your large office Sandwich Press to cook bacon and eggs for breakfast!

 13 Make great skewers from thin bamboo branches.

-14 Add reddish colour to Pork or other meats by smoldering Red Box Chunks or Sawdust.
+14 Add reddish colour to Pork or other meats by smoking with smoldering Red Box Chunks.

 15 Smoke pork bones, and freeze for later use.
 Boil them with your home made pea soup or baked beans.
 Ask the butcher to bone out your pork leg for Pulled Pork, then smoke the meat and also the bones.

 16 Smoke and freeze chicken drumsticks in ziplock bags, for a great snack later.
 Apple Chunks on charcoal creates great moist tasty smoked drumsticks or chicken breast fillets.

 17 Use your hooded BBQ as a Fish Smoker, smoke Trout in 30 mins with Red Gum or Cherry Chunks on charcoal.
 Smoked Trout tastes like Smoked Salmon, for 1/4 of the cost.
 Sit fish on a canola sprayed pizza tray with holes or use one of our Grill Topper Smoker Trays.
 For Gas BBQ, use Pellets or Sawdust in a Smoker box/can, or sit a Wood Chunk between a burner and the wall and put that burner on low to smolder Chunk.
 Use the Grill Topper Smoker Tray as a 2nd level on your Grill by sitting it on 2 solid bricks on their side.